 Content appears as main page and as blog articles

 The main page contains many design details for page layout, sometimes even color codes and style detail.
 We avoid edits to this page.
-If needed, make sure to make edits only from a full screen browser, never from mobile.
+If needed, make sure to make edits only from a full-screen browser, never from mobile.
 The editor has been quirky, resulting in deleted or duplicated content blocks.

 Any other content exists as blog articles.

-When editting the articles, make sure to NOT apply any formatting, just because you want to.
+When editing the articles, make sure to NOT apply any formatting, just because you want to.
 In very limited cases, some design detail is added, for instance to add a design element to replicate what is displayed in a magazine in our article.

 Stick to the WordPress style